 The elevator opened for twin siblings Eisu and Fumiko in red and orange uniforms respectively.
 “You requested us, Commander?”

 Eisu and Fumiko nodded.
-They folded their hands courteously before them.
+They folded their hands courteously.

 Eisu held his breath.
 “They’re doing well, Commander.”